Coco and Ash

 • 15.8 ounce can of great northern beans drained

-• 1 tbsp cocoa powder 🙂 trust me
+• 1 tablespoon cocoa powder 🙂 trust me

 Instructions